Brava Theater Center, 2781 24th St, San Francisco, California

 Please email your application statement to: Cristie Strongman at: email@example.com by April 15th, 2019.
 Please write “Scholarship Request Queering Psychedelics” in the subject line.

-Information on Continuing Education Credit for Health Professionals (CE hours TBA):
+Information on Continuing Education Credit for Health Professionals (up to 11 hours CE):

 – CE credits for psychologists are provided by the Spiritual Competency Resource Center (SCRC) which is co-sponsoring this program.
 The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Spiritual Competency Resource Center maintains responsibility for this program and its content.